How to Get a Medical Certificate: Your Complete Guide to Online and Offline Options

 Always provide accurate information to healthcare professionals.

-Can I use a medical certificate from another country?
+Can I use a medical certificate from another EU country?

 Can doctors refuse to issue a medical certificate?